 On being a humaneitarian

-At some point, maybe you read a book, saw a documentary, or heard a news report about the ways that farm animals are raised industrially for food.
-You decided you didn’t want to eat that kind of meat anymore, but you wanted to keep eating meat.
-How could you do it?
+Perhaps you recently read a book, saw a documentary, or heard a news report about factory farming.
+As a result, you no longer want to eat factory farmed meat, but you still want to eat meat.
+How can you do it?

-Until recently, you would’ve had a tough time.
-For years, those of us who despise the way animals are treated in factory farms only had two choices: become a vegetarian or keep buying the wrong kind of meat.
-We couldn’t buy pasture-raised pork or free-range chicken because the emergence of factory farming in the 1950s quickly led to fewer American farms raising animals naturally.
+For years, those of us who detest factory farming had only two choices: become a vegetarian or keep eating factory farmed meat.
+We couldn’t buy pasture-raised pork or free-range chicken because we couldn’t find it: the emergence of factory farming in the 1950s quickly led to fewer American farms raising animals naturally.

-But now, thanks to a surge in consumer demand, more farms and companies are shifting to humane practices, and a third choice is open to us: to eat like a humaneitarian.
-This means buying humanely raised meat all of the time, or some of the time, and it can be easy or challenging, depending on where you live and what you’re willing to spend.
-But whether you’re in Maine or Missouri, in Oregon or Oklahoma, being a humaneitarian means:
+But thanks to a recent surge in consumer demand, more farms and food companies are shifting to humane practices, and a third choice is available to us: we can become a humaneitarian.
+It can be easy or challenging, depending on where you live and what you’re willing or able to spend.
+But whether you’re in Missouri or Maine, in Oregon or Oklahoma, being a humaneitarian means:

 - Knowing the kind of animal farming that’s acceptable to you